dotnet/apireviews/2018/System.Utf8String/README.md

     - We probably want to change `String` and `StringBuilder` to also accept and return `UnicodeScalar`
 * `Char8`
-    - Not reviewed today, but logically an 8-bit representation for a code point in `Utf8String`
+    - Not reviewed today, but logically an 8-bit code unit in `Utf8String`

 Please note that none of these names are final.
 This is a preliminary review and we're focusing on the concepts and their shape, rather than their names.